tssoft/wp-social-likes/readme.txt

 3. Button style customization with 4 skins, "Icons only" and "Single button" modes

 == Changelog ==

+= 1.9 =
+ * Reminder on unsaved plugin settings
+ * Social Likes library updated to version 3.0.2
+ * *Hidden feature:* Now it is possible to place buttons before page/post content (See question 1 in FAQ)
+ * *Hidden feature:* Now it is possible to use different language (locale) for plugin than Wordpress uses (See question 2 in FAQ)

 = 1.8 =
  * Fixed bug with interactive preview reset